-On some books the ghostwriter is mentioned, following the official author (that is, the person who will promote the book and paid the ghostwriter) using the words “with,” “and,” or “as told to.”
+In some books, the ghostwriter is mentioned, following the official author (that is, the person who will promote the book and paid the ghostwriter) using the words “with,” “and,” or “as told to.”
 Their name is in a smaller type than the official author’s.
-Other times the ghostwriter won’t make the front cover but will appear on the title page or maybe in the acknowledgements section.
-Usually, however, the ghostwriter’s identity is kept secret, especially with fiction.
+Other times the ghostwriter won’t make the front cover but will appear on the title page or maybe in the acknowledgments section.
+Usually, however, the ghostwriter’s identity is kept a secret, especially with fiction.

 I recently started a blog writing and content marketing service.
 Sometimes I receive the byline for my work, and other times I don’t.
 I thought I’d be okay with this, but it’s not always true.

 The first time I saw my words – really good words, if I may say so – with someone else’s name attached to them, I was taken aback.
 It was disconcerting.

 Yes, I was paid for my work as agreed.
 But in retrospect, it wasn’t enough.
 I should have asked for more if my name was to be omitted.
 The next time I did.

 Why is receiving credit for my work so important to me?

 I suppose ego is a part of it, but a bigger issue is the realization that I can’t use those words again.
 I can’t repurpose them for a book, put them on my blog, or turn them into an article.
 I sold them; they are gone.Ghostwriting is great if all you want to do is write.
 Click To Tweet